Overview¶

 sudo systemctl restart nextPYP

-There are many other configuration options supported beyond the ones described here.
-See the full documentation for the configuration file for details.
+There are many other configuration options beyond the ones described here.
+See the full documentation for the configuration file to learn about all of the other configurable settings.

 Next steps¶